/

 Private Component Libraries for Teams

-Your own team registry
+Your own team library

 Teams can now publish private component libraries and install them anywhere with a single command, scoped under your own team's namespace.